 Short List Of Fast Growing Vegetables

-Fast crops are good to grow because they provide some food on the table in the shortest period of time.
+Fast vegetable crops are good to grow because they provide some food on the table in the shortest period of time.
 They are a good jump-start to the growing season after a winter of grocery store produce.

 If you have a limited season (colder climate zones), then you can help maximize your garden’s output by growing fast-growing vegetables.

 Also, in a post SHTF world, these vegetables will provide quick food from the garden…

 Days to harvest: 20-30.
 They grow very quickly!
 They might be a little spicy-hot, but they are one of the fastest-growing root vegetables.
 They’re one of just a few vegetables that you can plant from seed at the beginning of a month and enjoy a harvest by the end of the month.

 When sowing radish seeds, plant some about a half-inch deep and the rest a little deeper.
 Those close to the surface will germinate more quickly, extending the harvest by a few days.
 The deeper roots will be later, but larger, than the shallow ones.

 Days to harvest: 40 – 60.
 Turnips grow very fast.
 Plant in rich, loose soil with lots of organic matter and compost.
 Mulch heavily and water at a rate of 1 inch per week to prevent the roots from becoming tough and bitter.
 Fully mature turnip roots are generally ready after 60 days, when they measure up to 3 inches in diameter – although can be harvested smaller.

 Days to harvest: 45-50.
 Spinach is one of the fastest-growing leaf vegetables.
 Plant in the spring and start harvesting the leaves in four to six weeks, beginning with the older, larger ones.
 The spinach plant will keep growing and producing new leaves well into the summer.